carosellagiuliano-max/welltry/codex.md

 - role_name
 - waitlist_status
 - blocked_time_type
+- payment_method

 Migrations and TypeScript types

 - For every table:
-  - Write full SQL migration under supabase/migrations
+  - Write full SQL migration in supabase/migrations
 - For every enum:
   - Create enum type in SQL
-  - Generate matching TypeScript union types
+  - Generate matching TS union type
-- Generate API types from database schema regularly
+- Generate API types from schema regularly
-- Document any non obvious foreign key rules and cascade behavior in data-model.md
+- Document non obvious foreign key or cascade rules in data-model.md

+Audit logs

+- audit_logs:
+  - id
+  - salon_id
+  - actor_profile_id
+  - action_type for example:
+    - appointment_created
+    - appointment_updated
+    - appointment_cancelled
+    - customer_view
+    - customer_export
+    - orders_export
+    - appointments_export
+    - impersonation_start
+    - impersonation_end
+  - target_type and target_id
+  - metadata JSONB
+  - created_at

+Accounting export view

+- accounting_export view or materialized view:
+  - Per day or per order
+  - Includes:
+    - salon_id
+    - date
+    - order_id
+    - payment_method
+    - tax_rate
+    - net_amount
+    - tax_amount
+    - gross_amount
+  - Used by Finanzübersicht and CSV export

 Invariants and constraints

 Examples:

-- appointment times:
+- appointment:
   - ends_at greater than starts_at
+- staff:
-- no overlaps per staff:
+  - No overlapping appointments per staff ensured by:
-  - enforced through unique index and application checks
+    - Slot engine and unique index in V1
+    - Future possibility of Exclusion Constraint if needed
 - inventory:
-  - stock_movements sum never negative, except if a controlled override is allowed
+  - stock_movements sum never negative except explicit override
 - loyalty:
-  - loyalty_transactions sum equals loyalty_accounts current points
+  - loyalty_transactions sum equals loyalty_accounts.current_points

 ====================================================
-8. IMPLEMENTATION PHASES
+8. IMPLEMENTATION PHASES AND MIGRATION RULES
 ====================================================

 Work in phases.
 Do not try to build everything at once.
 At each step state:

 - Which phase you are in
 - What is in scope and out of scope

+Schema migration rules

+- Never perform destructive breaking changes in a single migration
+- For column changes:
+  - Add new column
+  - Write both old and new column for a transition period
+  - Backfill data
+  - Switch reads to new column
+  - Remove old column in later migration
+- Test migrations in staging before production
+- Have rollback plan for each migration
+- Document migration patterns in migrations-and-zero-downtime.md

 Phase 0: Orientation and scaffolding